Acer Aspire One: AOA150 speaker vibration and other issues

-The 8.9" models have an improperly designed speaker location that causes vibration to the internal hard drive, causing it to be problematic.
-The right speaker is especially prone to this.
-Audio frequencies around 1 kHz cause the hard drive to almost stop responding.
-Full volume MP3/audio playback easily causes these models to run extremely slowly, or crash because of unresponsive disk I/O. This problem also causes bad sectors, crashed hard drives and corrupt Windows partitions in the long term.
-Even sound from an external speaker with 1 kHz tone test causes this hard drive behaviour.
-SSD drives do not suffer from this problem.
-Workarounds identified are: listening to music at a lower volume, using only the left speaker, using the Realtek HD Audio Manager's equalizer to tone down the 1 kHz frequency, replacing the hard drive with an SSD, and trying to install soft sound dampening material around the speakers and the hard drive.
+The 8.9" models had an improperly designed speaker location that caused vibration to the internal hard drive, causing it to be problematic.
+The right speaker was especially prone to this.
+Audio frequencies around 1 kHz caused the hard drive to almost stop responding.
+Full volume MP3/audio playback easily caused these models to run extremely slowly, or crash because of unresponsive disk I/O. This problem also caused bad sectors, crashed hard drives and corrupted Windows partitions in the long term.
+Even sound from an external speaker with 1 kHz tone test caused this hard drive behaviour.
+SSD drives did not suffer from this problem.
+Workarounds identified were: listening to music at a lower volume, using only the left speaker, using the Realtek HD Audio Manager's equalizer to tone down the 1 kHz frequency, replacing the hard drive with an SSD, and trying to install soft sound dampening material around the speakers and the hard drive.

 Aspire One Happy

-The Acer Aspire One Happy is a 10.1 inch netbook with different operating systems: (Android 2.1 and Windows 7 with only Windows 7 in North America).
+The Acer Aspire One Happy was a 10.1 inch netbook with different operating systems: (Android 2.1 and Windows 7 with only Windows 7 in North America).
 It was launched by Acer Inc. in November 2010.
-The computer is nearly identical to the Acer Aspire One D255.
-The main difference is that the Happy case comes in several different color options (comes in Candy pink, Lavender purple, Lime green and Hawaii blue).
-It is powered by Intel Atom N450 or dual-core Intel Atom N550, with up to 2 GB RAM and Intel Graphics Media Accelerator 3150.
-There is also a 3G version for proper portability, with each model measuring 24 mm thick and weighing 1.25 kg with a six-cell battery pack.
+The computer was nearly identical to the Acer Aspire One D255.
+The main difference was that the Happy case came in several different color options: candy pink, lavender purple, lime green and Hawaii blue).
+It was powered by Intel Atom N450 or dual-core Intel Atom N550, with up to 2 GB RAM and Intel Graphics Media Accelerator 3150.
+There was also a 3G version for proper portability, with each model measuring 24 mm thick and weighing 1.25 kg with a six-cell battery pack.

-In mid-2011, the "Acer Aspire One Happy 2" line was released.
-This model may have Bluetooth on board.
-It seems that some countries ship this newer model with Bluetooth while others do not.

-This seems to depend which wireless card they shipped with, some can in fact be replaced as the BIOS should not be card specific.
+In mid-2011 the "Acer Aspire One Happy 2" line was released.
+This model may have had Bluetooth on board.
+It seemed that some countries shipped this newer model with Bluetooth while others did not.
+This seemed to depend which wireless card they shipped with, some could in fact be replaced as the BIOS should not be card specific.
 The functionality uses an internal USB bus on miniPCIe slot specification but not all have these pins connected.

-A good way to check is find a miniPCIe to USB3 card and see if the device is recognized or not.
-The Acer Aspire One Happy 2 appears to have not been sold in North America, at least in the United States according to some used computer searches on eBay as of the 2020's.
+A good way to check was find a miniPCIe to USB3 card and see if the device was recognized or not.
+The Acer Aspire One Happy 2 appeared to have not been sold in North America.